 Also, everything needs to be carried or flown in this region.
 Because of this, the prices of food and water get high.

 I suggest you become a vegetarian throughout your journey.
 It is highly unlikely that you will get fresh meat out there.

 Can This trekking be Done Without a Guide?

 Yes, the Annapurna base camp trekking in January is possible to do without a guide.
 You need basic knowledge, and you must pack well.

-Make sure you get a detailed map at Kathmandu or Pokhara.
+Make sure you get a detailed map of Kathmandu or Pokhara.
 And do not forget to bring a Compass with you.

-I would suggest you take a guide with you if you visit this place in trekking seasons.
+I would suggest you take a guide with you if you visit this place during trekking seasons.
 Taking a guide with you helps you find proper accommodations.